minhnguyen-ai/flowinquiry-server/README.md

 * Incident & On-Call Management
 Track incidents with SLAs, escalation rules, and accountability—ideal for rotating shifts and critical operations.

-* CRM Case Handling
-Customize workflows for handling customer requests, complaints, or inquiries to improve resolution time and satisfaction.

 ## ⚙️ Key Features of FlowInquiry

 * 📂 Projects – Organize tasks using a Kanban board, grouped by iterations and epics